 What is a Personal Injury Lawsuit?

 The fact that mishaps are fairly commonplace does not detract from the pain and confusion that can result when an accident or injury happens to you or a loved one.
 If you decide to take steps toward protecting your legal rights after an accident or injury, you may have a number of general questions about a personal injury claim.
+The basics of personal injury law include concepts relating to tort law and civil lawsuits; generally, an injured plaintiff's recovery amount will be linked to the level of serious injury he or she has suffered.

 What is a Personal Injury Lawsuit?
 The Basics